 5. Mediators provide legal advice

 It’s important to remember that your family mediator is impartial; they can provide information but they can’t give you legal advice.
 Their role is help you understand and articulate your wants and your needs, not tell you what to do.

 If you’re concerned, you may find it useful to take independent legal advice alongside the mediation process.

-For further help or information about the benefits of family mediation and for your family, contact our family mediators in Bristol on 0117 325 2929 or complete our online contact form.
+For further help or information about the benefits of family mediation and for your family, contact our family solicitors in Bristol and South Gloucestershire on 0117 325 2929 or complete our online contact form.